Shaaali/identity-apps/docs/guides/users/README.md

 The source of the user account determines which entity manages the user's credentials and details.

 - **Accounts managed by Asgardeo** can persist across multiple organizations.
 That is, the same user account can be associated with other organizations as an owner or a collaborator.
 When removed from one organization, these associations with other organizations continue to persist.
-- **Accounts managed by an organization are confined to that organization**.
+- **Accounts managed by an organization** are confined to that organization.
 When removed from that organization, the account is completely deleted from Asgardeo.
 <br>

 <table>